harel-coffee/nids-with-sampling-auto/README.md

 "# intrusion_det_experiment"
-This repo contains Machine Learning experimental code for network intrusion detection
+This repo contains Machine Learning experimental code for network intrusion detection in the presence of sampling